ysaito2/blog/projects.markdown

 &nbsp;

-### project list
+## project list

-**project 1.**
+### project 1.

 Built a flagship SpaceX-like engineering company that represents Japan, at a scale equivalent to Toyota/Sony

 &nbsp;

-Background:
+**Background**

 The progress made in developed countries are showing signs of stagnation.
 Though developing countries, including China, are making rapid progress by following the footsteps of developed nations, there is no clear indication that they have solution for the next steps mankind will take.

 &nbsp;

-Reason:
+**Reason**

 I believe one solution to develop *developed* countries is for future entrepreneurs to adopt the methodology that Elon Musk follows to pursue audacious projects.
 It would be exciting to see thousands of Elon Musk-styled businesses springing up around the world taking a highly effective approach to solving world problems.
 The company will demonstrate that Elon's approach can be applied by any organization around the world.

 &nbsp;

-KPIs:
+**KPIs**

 - number one company traded on the nikkei index

 &nbsp;

-**project 2.**
+### project 2.

 Build a world-class material science/microbiology R/D center to push the envelope of what's possible